 This family sold the building in mid 1930’s to another with one of two sons trained as an upholsterer.
 As trade changed he left heavy old upholstered arm chairs with fabric stripped off filling much of the building floor to ceiling.
 He eventually ended up selling antiques from the shop, but by the 1970’s seemed seldom open due to advancing age.

 Bristol Design started in 1980 when I bought the then near derelict building at auction.
 I spent the first year plus rebuilding the roof, wiring, plumbing, rebuilding walls and floors.
 The following many years usually have had further building work to do on it.
 One of the wonderful things about buildings, old or new, they can keep you busy.

 As a business I initially undertook general building work, often smaller jobs requiring multiple skills.
 The jobs too small for larger builders and more diverse then most small builders wanted.
 This evolved into designing and making custom furniture, but the workshop space is severely limited so larger jobs just couldn’t be accepted.

 The shop area was initially used to discuss furniture designs with customers then to store and display furniture jobs as they were finished.
 For some reason customers wanted to collect their finished furniture soon after it was done leaving the shop rather empty.

 Selling tools also gives the options of using them.
 In the shop we endeavour to honestly advise about potential purchases at least as far as we are able.
 Sometimes talking people out of buying anything as the tools they already have could do the job, or other times suggesting a range of options.
 Most of the time there is more than one way to do something so try using our experience to help a customer make a decision.

 My background was science and university scientific research, but with a flat in Bristol, then house, then this building I did a lot of DIY.
-This building was inexpensive as were many back in the 1980s, it was derelict, it needed major work and I learned a lot doing most of the work myself.
+The Perry Rd building was inexpensive as were many back in the 1980s, it was derelict, it needed major work and I learned a lot doing most of the work myself.